 The following resources can provide other ideas to educators and school staff who have contact with children affected by the earthquake.
 While some of these publications are geared towards earthquake survivors, they provide a number of helpful tips and related information.

-- The Effects of Trauma on Schools and Learning (National Child Traumatic Stress Network)
+- Trauma and Natural Disasters (National Child Traumatic Stress Network)

 - Age-Related Reactions to a Traumatic Event (National Child Traumatic Stress Network)

 - Lesson Plans: Coping with Natural Disasters (Share My Lesson)

 - Coping with Disaster (Federal Emergency Management Agency)

 - Promoting Adjustment and Helping Children Cope After Disaster and Crisis (American Academy of Pediatrics)